 Still love cheating husband

-Why would I continue to believe in someone who has repeatedly cheated, lied, manipulated, mentally abused me?
-How can I still love someone like that???
+Why would I continue to believe in someone who has repeatedly cheated, lied, manipulated, and mentally abused me?
+How can I still love someone like that?
 Why do I think it could ever be better?
-Can you help??
+Can you help?

 Love means many things to many people and it is difficult to guess what it means when you ask "how can I still love someone like that".
 I think it's probably important, as you consider what to do in your situation, that you take some time to try to understand what you mean when you use that word.